Cesare Garboli

-Cesare Garboli (Viareggio, 17 December, 1928 - Rome, 11 April, 2004) was an Italian literary and theater critic, translator, writer and academic.
+Cesare Garboli (Viareggio, 17 December 1928 - Rome, 11 April 2004) was an Italian literary and theatre critic, translator, writer and academic.

 Early life and career

 A native of Viareggio, at the age of 16 he moved to Rome where he graduated from the "Dante Alighieri" state high school.
-A pupil of Natalino Sapegno at Sapienza - University of Rome, he graduated with a thesis on Dante's Comedy; at the age of twenty-four (1952) he published in "Società" an essay on contemporary Dante criticism, which was followed in 1954 by a volume on Dante considered by specialists to be a remarkable work.
+A pupil of Natalino Sapegno at Sapienza - University of Rome, he graduated with a thesis on Dante's Comedy; at the age of twenty-four (1952), he published in "Società" an essay on contemporary Dante criticism, which was followed in 1954 by a volume on Dante considered by specialists to be a remarkable work.